syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Filtering.md

                 N/A
             </td>
             <td>
-                Always `StartsWith` operator will be used for string filter
+                Always `StartsWith` operator will be used for the string filter
             </td>
             <td>
                 String